KairosJK/matrixLib/readme.md

 ## 🧠 Design

-This library was made with the goal of using simple algorithms to aid in the solving of simple to intermediate linear algebra problems.
+This library was made with the goal of using simple algorithms to aid in the solving of simple to intermediate linear algebra problems/calculations.

 ## ⚙️ Examples
 ```c